alexanderved/vdtfont/README.md

 [![crates.io](https://img.shields.io/crates/v/vdtfont.svg)](https://crates.io/crates/vdtfont)
 [![Documentation](https://docs.rs/vdtfont/badge.svg)](https://docs.rs/vdtfont)
 ==============
-A novel library for converting glyphs into triangulations which can be used right in the Graphical APIs.
+A novel library for converting glyphs into triangulations which can be used when rendering text in Game and Application interfaces.

 ```rust
 use vdtfont::{*, delaunay::*};